 As I stated earlier, I have a teenage daughter and it could have easily been her and I could have been that father with her in hiding, something I just can’t fathom.

-For some reason Rachel’s story touche me more then other stories, maybe it because of my paternal instincts.
+For some reason Rachel’s story touched me more then other stories, maybe it because of my paternal instincts.